rafadev7/.vim/README.md

 I've installed in Arch Linux using: `pacman -S vim`

-I've installed Vundle following this instructions in: https://github.com/gmarik/vundle
+I've installed Vundle following this instructions in: https://github.com/gmarik/vundle `$ git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`

 Then I've created a symling pointing to my .vimrc file just to move this file into my ~/.vim folder, using: `ln -s ~/.vim/vimrc ~/.vimrc`

+Remember, when you are using Ubuntu to put your keyboard map to portuguese.
+Just add this line in `.bashrc`

+   `setxkbmap -model abnt2 -layout br -variant abnt2`

 Then you need to install all the plugins, launch vim and run :BundleInstall